unicode-org/message-format-wg/exploration/maintaining-registry.md

   implemented in nearly any programming environment.
   > Examples: `:string`, `:number`, `:date`
 - **Recommended for General Implementation**
-  ("RGI", deliberately similar to RGI in emoji, tho' we may want to change the name) includes functions that are not normatively required but whose names, operands, and options are recommended.
+  ("RGI", deliberately similar to RGI in emoji, although we probably want to change the name as the words inside the acronym are themselves different) RGI includes functions that are not normatively required but whose names, operands, and options are recommended.
   Implementations are _strongly_ encouraged to use these function signatures when implementing the described functionality.